Leading Index for Indiana

 Drivers of Change

-After a brutal January, the transportation and logistics component of the LII, the Dow Jones Transportation Average, eked out a small gain of 0.8 percent in February.
+- The transportation and logistics component of the LII, the Dow Jones Transportation Average, increased a convincing 3.2 percent.

 The historical series for the LII reflects regular monthly revisions in source data.
 Users that analyze historical trends in the LII are encouraged to update the entire data series to eliminate discontinuities in the data.